chromium/chromium/docs/code_reviews.md

 with its verdict. `Bot-Commit` votes are not sticky between patchsets and so only add the bot once the CL is finalized.

-When combined with the [`Owners-Override`](#owners_override) power discussed above, sheriffs can effectively revert and reland on their own.
+When combined with the [`Owners-Override`](#owners_override) power, sheriffs can effectively revert and reland on their own.

-Changes not supported by Rubber Stamper still need a +1 from another committer.
+Changes not supported by `Rubber Stamper` still need a +1 from another committer.